Jewish Holidays

 • Sukkot: The festival of the Harvest.
 On Sukkot, it is customary to eat all of your meals and sleep in the Sukkah, a hut with three walls and partially open roof so you can see the stars.
 During the sukkot celebration, you shake the etrog and lulav in a ritual celebration of the bounty.

-• Sushi in the Sukkah, October 4, 2023
+• Sushi in the Sukkah, October 20, 2024 at 5:00pm, followed by IMF (Israeli Movie Festival)

 • Shemini Atzeret: The eighth and final day of Sukkot.